Ola from Hawaii. Dx July2012

 Dear Keola,

-Deepest apologies for my mistake :oops: of your gender which reflects my lack of knowledge of Hawaiian names!
+Deepest apologies for my mistake of your gender which reflects my lack of knowledge of Hawaiian names!
 Nonetheless, you sound like a very strong and physically fit young man, as well as being very pro-active in your search for knowledge and information about ASPS which is very admirable.
 If you are considering surgical removal of your primary tumor in California, Dr. Fritz Eilber and Dr. Shlomo Raz at UCLA are highly regarded and very experienced sarcoma surgeons.
 Also, if you would like to obtain a second opinion regarding recommendations for treating your disease, the Sarcoma Alliance will provide funding for your travel expenses.
 You can access information about second opinion funding on the sarcomaalliance.org website, and you can find information about Dr. Eiber and Dr. Raz by doing an internet search of their names.

 I Hope that the supplements that you are taking are beneficial to you.
 However, there is mixed data and opinions regarding the effectiveness of vitamins and nutritional supplements in helping to fight cancer, and there is some data which indicates that vitamins and supplements may actually have an adverse affect by not only strengthening the immune system, but also the cancer cells which enables the cancer to progress more rapidly.
 There is information available on this controversial issue in the Diet and Lifestyle topic on this Board.
 Whatever your decision regarding taking vitamins and supplements, it is important that you tell your doctor about any vitamins and supplements that you are taking as some may negatively affect the effectiveness of some treatments such as Cediranib with which eating/drinking grapefruit and some other anti-oxidant foods are prohibited.